 Providing complete pretravel services to last-minute travelers can be challenging and there is typically time for only a single encounter.

 Consider the traveler’s itinerary, trip activities, and risk of infection at the destination.
 Note that immunity varies by vaccine, so emphasize preventive behaviors for travelers who might not be adequately protected if they are vaccinated immediately before travel.

 Most travelers who attended school in the United States have received standard routine vaccinations.
 If the traveler is not up-to-date, even when departure is imminent, provide the first or additional doses of routine vaccines, including a seasonal influenza vaccination, if needed.

 Recommended Vaccinations: Single-Dose Protection

 Even when a traveler has limited time before departure, research supports the use of certain single-dose vaccines, if indicated, to initiate protection.
-These include hepatitis A (monovalent), typhoid (injectable), polio (inactivated), cholera, and quadrivalent (ACWY) meningococcal meningitis vaccines.
-The booster dose of the hepatitis A vaccine should be given ≥6 months after the first dose is administered.
+These include hepatitis A (monovalent), typhoid (injectable), polio (inactivated), cholera, and quadrivalent (ACWY) meningococcal meningitis vaccines (see the respective disease sections in Chapter 4 for indications and dosing).

 Recommended Vaccinations: Multiple Doses Needed

 Last-minute travelers often cannot complete the full course of vaccines that require multiple doses to induce full protection.
 If a traveler needs protection against hepatitis B, Japanese encephalitis, or rabies, the clinician can consider approved accelerated schedules or information on resources for vaccination at the destination.
 It is unclear what level of protection any given traveler will have if he or she does not complete a full series of multi-dose vaccination.